emtilt/ph410s21/_slides/day10.md

 <section data-markdown="">

 ### For Friday
-- Read Griffiths 2.3 and do survey
+- Read Griffiths Section 2.3 (pp. 78-90) and do survey by 9am

+HW3 due Wednesday

 </section>